TakkoTheBoss/rcle/versions/1.0/rcle_1-1.md

 - Autonomous vehicles and robo-taxis (e.g., Waymo, Cruise)
 - Any safety- or business-critical mobile system relying on cellular connectivity

-All of these modes share a common feature: they follow **static or semi-static routes with repeatable cell patterns**.
+All of these modes share a common feature: they follow static or semi-static routes with repeatable cell patterns.
 For example, GoRaleigh buses on Route 100 traverse the same stops and pass through the same TACs every day, making them ideal candidates for RLCE enforcement.

 ![RLCE Architecture](./RCLE_concept.png)